 From Banff you can head up the Glacier Parkway to Jasper.
 Your first stop should be at Lake Louise.
 You can walk around this brilliant green lake before stopping for a snack at the castle-like Chateau Fairmont Hotel.

-Yellowstone National Park For Geysers
+Visit Yellowstone National Park For Geysers

 Yellowstone National Park is about 3,500 square miles located mostly in Wyoming.
 Yellowstone is a great stop on your National Parks trip itinerary.

 When you say Yellowstone, most people will immediately think of Yellowstone as a volcanic hot spot and picture the Old Faithful geyser.
-The Old Faithful eruption is regular enough that a schedule is posted and you can find a perfect spot to catch the show.
+The Old Faithful eruption is regular enough that a schedule is posted.
+And you can find a perfect spot to catch the show.

-Old Faithful is not the only geyser at that site so make sure to walk around and see the other ones erupting on different schedules.
+Old Faithful is not the only geyser at that site.
+So make sure to walk around and see the other ones erupting on different schedules.

 While the Old Faithful geyser site is the most well known, there are geysers throughout the whole Yellowstone National Park.
 You can see wisps of smoke in the streams and fields as you drive through the park.